 Painters or masking tape has a paper backing and is designed for short term use.
 The adhesive is not very strong as the tape is designed to stick to painted surfaces and to not damage the surface when it is removed.

-The paper backing makes the tape cheaper to produce, but that also means that painters tape is not very strong.
-That's for good reason, as it is also referred to as masking tape because it is used to mask off areas to protect them from paint.
+The paper backing makes tapes cheaper to produce, but that also means that painters tape is not very strong.
+That's for good reason, as it is also referred to as masking tape because it is ideal for masking off areas from paint.

 Where to Buy Painters Tape?